-Bob Rule, forward for original Sonics team, dies at 75
+Bob Rule, star center for expansion Sonics team, dies at 75

 Bob Rule, one of the original Sonics whose promising NBA career was cut by short by a devastating Achilles injury, died last week.

-Rule, who lived in Minnesee, Calif., passed away in his sleep at his sister’s Sherry Randle’s home in nearby Riverside.
+Rule, who lived in Menifee, Calif., passed away in his sleep on Sept.
+5 at his sister Sherry Randle’s home in nearby Riverside.
 He was 75 years old.

+“Bob was a private man and he died much like he lived his life, which was in quiet,” said Rule’s brother Gary Randle.
+“We knew – his family – what he did in the NBA, but unless you really go back and look it up, you may not know how good he was.
+Bob was a special player, but he was also a really good man.”

-Before the Seahawks and Mariners, Rule became one of Seattle’s first professional superstar athletes when he was taken in the second round of the 1967 NBA draft by the expansion Sonics.
+Before the Seahawks and Mariners, Rule became one of Seattle’s first professional superstar athletes after he was taken in the second round of the 1967 NBA draft by the expansion Sonics.

+Rule, a 6-foot-9 center who had an unstoppable left-handed hook shot, was a bright spot during the team’s first season when it finished 23-59.

+His rookie scoring average of 18.1 points was a franchise rookie record that stood for 40 years until it was eclipsed by Kevin Durant in 2007-08.

 “I admired people like Wilt (Chamberlain) and Bill Russell and Nate Thurmond and those guys, but I was not afraid of them,” Rule said in a 2011 interview with the Press-Enterprise in Riverside, Calif.
 “My initial experience in the NBA was to have Nate Thurmond block six of my first seven shots in the first half.

-Note: This story has been updated from the original with a correct photo of Bob Rule.